-Rosette-forming glioneuronal tumours are originally described in the region of the 4th ventricle (59%) often with variable local parenchymal extension 3.
-A Recent literature review has demonstrated these tumours outside the characteristic location including the cerebellum hemispheres, cerebellopontine angle, pineal gland, midbrain tectum, thalamus, third ventricle, optic chiasm and spinal cord 3.
+Rosette-forming glioneuronal tumours are originally described in the region of the 4th ventricle (~60%) often with variable local parenchymal extension 3.
+A recent literature review 3 has demonstrated these tumours outside the characteristic location including the cerebellum hemispheres, cerebellopontine angle, pineal gland, midbrain tectum, thalamus, third ventricle, optic chiasm and spinal cord.

 Rosette-forming glioneuronal tumours contain both neurocytic and astrocytic components.
 The neurocytic component, which is a minor component but allows for diagnosis of this tumour, forms perivascular pseudorosettes or neurocytic rosettes surrounding eosinophilic neuropil cores 6.
 The larger glial component resembles that of pilocytic astrocytomas, including the presence of Rosenthal fibres 6.

 Immunohistochemistry is consistent with the biphasic nature of this tumour with both glial and neurocytic patterns identified.

 The glial component demonstrates: